-[J].
-[Upon the effective date of these regulations, t] The department will pay a differential rate per child per month for full time care above the base reimbursement rate to providers achieving higher Star levels by meeting FOCUS essential elements of quality as follows:
+I. The department will pay a differential rate per child per month for full time care above the base reimbursement rate to providers achieving higher Star levels by meeting FOCUS essential elements of quality as follows:

-2+ Star FOCUS Child Care Centers, Licensed Family y and Group Homes

 Infant Toddler Pre-school School-age

 \$88.00 \$88.00 \$88.00 \$88.00

-3 Star FOCUS Child Care C Centers, Licensed Family and Group Homes
+Star FOCUS Child Care Centers, Licensed Family and l Group Homes

 Infant Toddler Pre-school School-age

 \$100.00 \$100.00 \$100.00 \$100.00

-4 Star FOCUS Licensed Far mily and Group Homes
+Star FOCUS Licensed F Family and Group Homes

 Infant Toddler Pre-school School-age

 \$180.00 \$180.00 \$180.00 \$180.00

-5 Star FOCUS or CYFD ap proved national accredita tion Licensed Family and G roup Homes
+Star FOCUS or CYFD a pproved national accreditation Licensed Family and Group p Homes

 Infant Toddler Pre-school School-age

 \$250.00 \$250.00 \$250.00 \$250.00

-4 Star FOCUS Child Care C Centers
+Star FOCUS Child Care Centers

 Infant Toddler Pre-school School-age

-\$280.00 \$280.00 \$250.00 \$180.00
+\$280.00 \$250.00 \$180.00

-5 Star FOCUS or CYFD ap proved national accredita tion Child Care Centers

-Infant Toddler Pre-school School-age

-\$550.00 \$550.00 \$350.00 \$250.00
+Infant Toddler Pre-school School-age \$550.00 \$550.00 \$350.00 \$250.00

-[K]J. In order to continue at the FOCUS reimbursement rates, a provider must meet and maintain the most recent FOCUS eligibility requirements and star level criteria.
+J. In order to continue at the FOCUS reimbursement rates, a provider must meet and maintain the most recent FOCUS eligibility requirements and star level criteria.
 If the provider fails to meet the FOCUS eligibility requirements and star level criteria the provider reimbursement will revert to the FOCUS criteria level demonstrated.

-[L]K. Differential rates determined by achieving higher star levels determined by AIM HIGH essential elements of quality will be discontinued effective December 31, 2017.
-The department will pay a differential rate to providers achieving higher star levels determined by the AIM HIGH essential elements of quality until December 31, 2017 as follows: 3-Star at \$88.00 per month per child for full time care above the base reimbursement rate; 4-Star at \$122.50 per month per child for full time care above the base reimbursement rate, and 5-Star at \$150.00 per child per month for full time care above the base reimbursement rates, a provider must maintain and meet most recent AIM HIGH star criteria and basic licensing requirements.
-If the provider fails to meet the requirements, this will result in the provider reimbursement rate.
+K. Differential rates determined by achieving higher star levels determined by AIM HIGH essential elements of quality will be discontinued effective December 31, 2017.
+The department will pay a differential rate to providers achieving higher star levels determined by the AIM HIGH essential elements of quality until December 31, 2017 as follows: 3-Star at \$88.00 per month per child for full time care above the base reimbursement rate; 4-Star at \$122.50 per month per child for full time care above the base reimbursement rate, and 5-Star at \$150.00 per child per month for full time care above the base reimbursement rate, and 5-Star at \$150.00 per child per month for full time care above the base reimbursement rate.
+In order to continue at these reimbursement rates, a provider must maintain and meet most recent AIM HIGH star criteria and basic licensing requirements.
+If the provider fails to meet the requirements, this will result in the provider reimbursement reverting to the base reimbursement rate.

-[M]L. The department pays a differential rate equivalent to 5%, 10%, or 15% of the applicable fulltime/part-time rate to providers who provide care during non-traditional hours.
+L. The department pays a differential rate equivalent to five percent, ten percent or fifteen percent of the applicable full-time/part-time rate to providers who provide care during non-traditional hours.
 Non-traditional care will be paid according to the following charts: